Have you ever thought to rent an RV for a week?

 For sporty campers with large trucks to tow, a toy hauler rental might be fore you.
 It can accommodate equipment like ATVs and bikes!

-It features a folding wall which also works as a ramp to make moving your equipment easier.
+It features a folding wall that also works as a ramp to make moving your equipment easier.
 It works best as a garage space for your trips.

 The disadvantage is the lack of living quarters inside this towable RV.
 This is not fit for family trips but more for campers that are attending sports events.